neil-2/math_quantum/index.md

 ### Project Idea
 I want to explore how we can use quantum algorithms to find the most efficient grocery delivery routes.
 I will use matricies and algorithms to optimize.

-Complex numbers are numbers with a *real component* and an *imaginary component* a + bi, where a and b are **real numbers** and i is the **imaginary unit**
+Keeping this for now, will delete later just need them as refrence Complex numbers are numbers with a *real component* and an *imaginary component* a + bi, where a and b are **real numbers** and i is the **imaginary unit**
 An extended explanation of complex numbers can be found [here](https://en.wikipedia.org/wiki/Complex_number)